cyogian/ProjectEuler/README.md

 # ProjectEuler

 This repository contain my solutions to ProjectEuler problems.
-The solutions will be coded in Python 3.
+The solutions will be coded in Python 3 and Javascript.

 ---